DanielJDufour/geo-extent/docs/functions/reproj.md

 This function essentially calls [reproject-bbox](https://github.com/DanielJDufour/reproject-bbox) on the extent and returns a new GeoExtent.
 It's first argument `to` is the new `srs` or what we are reprojecting to.
 It can be a number, a string like `EPSG:4326`, [well-known text](https://en.wikipedia.org/wiki/Well-known_text_representation_of_coordinate_reference_systems), or a [proj4js](http://proj4js.org/) string.

+## fallback strategy
+If direct reprojection fails, reproj will attempt to reproject through an intermediary projection.
+It'll attempt to reproject to 4326 (aka Latitude/Longitude) and then reproject to the desired projection.

-# errors
+## errors
-If the reprojection failed for some reason, such as the extent is outside the bounds of the [srs](https://en.wikipedia.org/wiki/Spatial_reference_system), then this function will throw an error.
+If the reprojection fails even after the fallback is tried, such as the extent is outside the bounds of the [srs](https://en.wikipedia.org/wiki/Spatial_reference_system), then this function will throw an error.
 For example, if you try to reproject the north pole to web mercator then you will receive an error because web mercator doesn't not work at that high of a latitude.

+## infinity
+Some projections are bound to certain regions, so reprojection can sometimes lead to infinity values.
+By default, reproj will throw an error.
+However, if you are okay with infinity values, you can pass in an optional parameter `allow_infinity: true`.

-# quiet mode
+## quiet mode
 If you would prefer that reproj return `undefined` instead of throwing an error, you can turn on quiet mode.
 ```js
 const northPole = new GeoExtent([-180, 85, 180, 90], { srs: 4326 });